Quantum field theory over F_q: Kontsevich's Conjecture

 Because only few primes are needed to apply this method it can be used with no reduction beyond Thm.\ \ref{thm1} for graphs with up to 16 edges.
 Calculating modulo small primes is fast in C$++$ and counting can easily be parallelized which makes this Method a quite practical tool.

 The main problem is to find a result for $\bar N(q)$ if it is not a polynomial in $q$.
 It turned out that for $\phi^4$-graphs with 14 edges the deviation from being polynomial can be completely determined mod $q^3$.
 This is no longer true for graphs with 16 edges, but at higher powers of $q$ we only find terms that we already had in graphs with 14 edges (see Result \ref{res3}).
 Therefore a quick access to $\bar N(q)$ mod $q^3$ is very helpful. \begin{method} Determine $c_2(q)\equiv\bar N(q)/q^2 \mod q$ using Eq.\ (\ref{15a}) together with Eq.\ (\ref{12}) [or Eq.\ (\ref{20a})] and Remark \ref{rem1}.
+Choose for each $q$ a representative $\tilde c_2(q)$ of $c_2(q)\mod q$.
+Check if $\bar N(q)/q^2-\tilde c_2(q)$ is a polynomial in $q$. \end{method} The result of this method obviously depends on the choice of the representatives $\tilde c_2(q)$.
+However, when we apply the method to examples in the next subsection we have distinguished choices for $\tilde c_2(q)$ namely $\bar N(2)$, $\bar N(a^2+ab+b^2)$, $\bar N(a^2+b^2)$, and $\bar N(f)$ in Result \ref{res3}.

-Afterwards check if $\bar N(q)/q^2-c_2(q)$ is a polynomial in $q$. \end{method} In practice it is often useful to combine the methods.
+In practice it is often useful to combine the methods.
 Typically one would first run Method \ref{met1}.
 If it fails to deliver a complete reduction one may apply Method \ref{met3} to determine its polynomial discrepancy and eventually Method \ref{met2} to determine the result.